 How to clean a self-cleaning oven bottom

-If you have a self-cleaning oven you may potentially be able to cut down on a lot of work.
-There are however a few things you should be aware of.
+If you have a self-cleaning oven you may be able to cut down on a lot of work.
+There are, however, a few things you should be aware of.

 Don’t use the self-clean feature if there’s debris on the bottom of the oven.
-The oven cleans by heating to a very high temperature and if there’s lots of accumulated grease, you’ll end up with a very smoky kitchen at best.
+The oven cleans by heating to a very high temperature and if there’s lots of accumulated grease, you’ll have a smoky kitchen at best.
 At worst you could start a fire.

 Wipe down the inside of self-cleaning ovens regularly but don’t use harsh chemicals that could damage the self-cleaning coating.
 Check your owner’s manual to see what products you can safely use on your self-cleaning oven.

-Declare the kitchen out-of-bounds to children or any vulnerable people.
-The oven is going to get MUCH hotter than normal and you don’t want anyone to get burnt.
+Declare the kitchen out-of-bounds for children or any vulnerable people.
+The oven will get MUCH hotter than normal and you don’t want anyone to get burnt.

 Try to keep self-cleaning cycles to a minimum.
 Some people believe that the very high temperatures required to achieve cleaning could shorten the life of the oven.

 Resist the temptation to use the self-cleaning feature before a house party or any event where you’re relying on your oven.
-Consider booking an oven repair service if your appliance fails after cooking right before Christmas, so you can prepare those tasty meals in time.
+Consider booking an oven repair service if your appliance fails after cooking right before Christmas, so you can prepare those tasty meals quickly.

-It’s possible to buy oven liners that can be fitted to your oven base.
-Some are designed to be used a few times then disposed of, others can be cleaned, maybe even in the dishwasher.
+You can buy oven liners that can be fitted to your oven base.
+Some are designed to be used a few times and then disposed of, while others can be cleaned, maybe even in the dishwasher.